 This metric gauges the percentage of long-term patients taking antianxiety drugs.

 Managing Depression Among Residents

-This datapoint is a measure of the percent of long-term residents who are demonstrating depressive symptoms.
+This is the percent of residents demonstrating symptoms of depression.

 Appropriate Vaccine Usage